Portiloop/portiloop-software/README.md

 - Clone this repository in the home folder: `cd ~ && git clone https://github.com/Portiloop/portiloop-software.git`
 - Go into the cloned repository: `cd ~/portiloop-software`,
 - Run `make` and follow the instructions when prompted.
 Reboot when complete.
-- Note that `make` usually fails just before the last step (when attempting to play a test sound).
+- Note 1: `make` usually fails just before the last step (when attempting to play a test sound).
 Whenever it does, just call `make` again.
+- Note 2: The first time you reboot after completing `make`, the device may fail to shutdown.
+In that situation, just wait for a few seconds after pressing the power button and unplug the power cable.

 That's it!
 Your Jupyter server should now be up and running, listening on IP address `192.168.4.1` and port `8080`, and automatically starting whenever the system boots up.
 You can now access it by typing `192.168.4.1:8080` in your browser.
 This should lead you to a login page where you'll be prompted for your password.
 If any issue arises, try with a different web browser.
 Similarly, the `Simple UI` can be accessed by typing `192.168.4.1:8081` in your browser.